-Don’t expect to just be an assistant:
+Don’t expect to just be an assistant

-Most of the time I was the teacher; something I turned out to prefer by the end of the seven months.
-As long as the teacher remains in the room and you’re comfortable teaching the class you’ll find you have more control over what you’re doing.
+Most of the time I was the teacher.
+In fact, I turned out to prefer this by the end of the 7 months.

-Warm up your vocal chords:
+Warm up your vocal chords

 Yes, that’s right I had to sing in front of a class of twenty-six 8 year olds who already thought I sounded funny, and that’s before they’d heard me attempt to sing!

-The only song that popped into my head was ‘Head, Shoulders, Knees and Toes’ – I had, unfortunately, forgotten how high it goes when singing about eyes, ears, mouth and nose…
+The only song that popped into my head was ‘Head, Shoulders, Knees and Toes.’
+I had, unfortunately, forgotten how high it goes when singing about eyes, ears, mouth and nose…

 The kids loved it; especially the 6 year olds who used to argue about who would come to the front and sing it first.

 I recommend you pick a few songs before you go and build up your repertoire.

-Take your colouring pencils!:
+Take your colouring pencils!

 Especially if you are working in a primaire!
 These are particularly useful for making your own flashcards or for using them to teach colours.

-Don’t waste luggage space by packing ‘going out’ dresses:
+Don’t waste luggage space by packing ‘going out’ dresses

-Don’t waste space in your bags by packing dresses you’d wear to a club at home as you’ll discover that you just won’t wear them – unless you want to stand out as a foreigner!
+Don’t waste space when packing by taking dresses you’d wear to a club at home.
+You’ll discover that you just won’t wear them – unless you want to stand out as a foreigner!

 You’ll (probably) only do this once so make the most of it and enjoy!